odbc-ipfs/odbc-ipfs/README.md

 Open Database Connectivity (ODBC) driver for IPFS

+This driver uses libp2p's pubsub to send databse queries.
+IPFS nodes then parse the request and return a response and synchronize among themselves.

+# WARNING: All database transactions are currently public using libp2p pubsub.
+NOTHING is encrypted.

-Note: There is no built-in installer at the moment.
+### Note: There is no built-in installer at the moment.
 You must manually edit the registry and create a .dsn file for now.

 ### Creating File DSN File
 1. Create new file named "odbc-ipfs.dsn"